St. Thomas Cathedral, Mumbai

-St. Thomas Cathedral, Mumbai, is the 300-year old cathedral church of the Anglican Diocese of Mumbai of the Church of North India.
+St. Thomas Cathedral, Mumbai, is the 300-year old cathedral church of the Diocese of Mumbai of the Church of North India.
 It is named in honour of Saint Thomas the Apostle, who is believed to have first brought Christianity to India.
 The cathedral is located in Horniman Circle, the historic centre of Mumbai.
 It is in close proximity to famous Mumbai landmarks such as Flora Fountain and Bombay House.
-It is the oldest church in Mumbai The Cathedral and John Connon School is run by the cathedral.
+It is the oldest church in Mumbai.
+The Cathedral and John Connon School is run by the cathedral.

 The foundation stone of the church was first laid in 1676, although the church was only finally consecrated for divine service on Christmas day 1718.
-It is the first Anglican church in Mumbai (then called Bombay), within the walls of the fortified British settlement.
+It was the first Anglican church in Mumbai (then called Bombay), within the walls of the fortified British settlement.
 The cathedral is a landmark in South Mumbai and is one of the oldest churches in India.
 The Cathedral and John Connon School was created in 1860, in order to provide choristers to the church.
 It is used by the school for its Founder's Day Service on 14 November every year, Carol Service on the last day before the school's Christmas vacation and other special occasions.

 The Churchgate railway station derives its name from the St. Thomas Cathedral, as the station was linked to the cathedral by a road leading through one of the three gates of the fortified island city of Mumbai.
 The walls of the Bombay Fort were demolished in 1862 and the gate leading to the church was replaced by the Flora Fountain in 1864.